 That HW is not collected is not an indication that it is optional.
-Rather it is meant to instill in you independence and personal responsibility.
+Rather it is meant to instill in you a sense of independence and personal responsibility.
 You do not do the HW in order to turn it in and have it graded.
 You do it so you learn the material.
-I strongly encourage you to seek feedback on your work.
-You can discuss it with me during office hours or submit it to me so I can correct it and comment on it.
+You can still turn in your homework for feedback.
+In fact, I strongly encourage you to do so.
+If you want more informal feedback, you can discuss your solutions with me during office hours.

 This gives you an obvious winning strategy.
 Do the HW, seek feedback on it, revise it, and keep your HW notes neat and organized.
-If your HW solutions are correct, all you have to do is copy them during the first half of the exams.
-This will guarantee you half the score and will permit you to move quickly on to the second half of the exam.
-The extra time and the experience you gain by keeping up with your HW will be invaluable on doing well on the second half of the exams.
+The familiarity you gain with the exercises by doing this will let you complete half of each exam with ease and move quickly onto the other half of the exam.
+The experience you gain by keeping up with your homework will be invaluable in doing the other half of the exam.
 On the other hand, if you do not keep up with your HW, you will face the challenge of solving many unfamiliar problems under time pressure during the exams.
 You will likely find this an impossibly daunting task.

 Collaboration on the HW: Limited collaboration with your fellow students in the class is OK.
 The idea is to let you discuss and critique each other's ideas and not to let you split the workload.
 Keep collaboration constructive and reasonable.
-You are expected to fully understand the solution and write it up on your own.
+You should fully understand the solution and write it up on your own.
 Your understanding of the material will be tested on the exams.

 If you are approached by another student from the class who wants to copy your HW notes-this may happen just before an exam-keep in the mind that the class is curved.
-By sharing your work with your friend, you are likely raising the curve which determines your grade.
+By sharing your work with your friend, you raise the curve which determines your grade.

 Discussion sections: I strongly encourage you to organize a weekly session to work with your fellow students on problems in class and on the homework.
 This will help you keep up with your work and get ideas and feedback from others who are grappling with the same exercises as you.
-You may find that the sense of companionship motivates and encourages you to work.
+You will find that the sense of companionship motivates and encourages you to work.

 Exams: There will be three in-class exams as well as a final exam.
 Your two highest scores on the in-class exams and your score on the final will be used to determine your grade.
-The in-class exams will be on Feb 25, Mar 19, Apr 21.
+The in-class exams will be on Sep 29, Oct 27, and Nov 19.
 If you skip an exam, it will become the dropped exam.
 You will normally not be able to make it up, unless you have a compelling (e.g. medical) and documented excuse.
 Forgetting that there is an exam or being unprepared for it are not considered compelling excuses.